 21. Replacement lettering (see the end of this document)

 27. If you were an original owner of one of these calculators, you may need a magnifying glass!

 Undoubtedly, you will need to replace the battery pack.
 These can be had at this time from Elek-Tek or Educalc.
+[Curator update: Sadly, both of these companies no longer exist.]
 However, the day will come when these are no longer available and you may need to rebuild what you have anyway, so the least that you should do is disassemble a bad pack when you get a new one (DON'T simply put it to the side or in a drawer; it will certainly leak) and keep the shell, metal tabs, and these instructions.
 The battery pack consists of 3 AA type NiCd batteries with tabs.
 Replacements (in packs of 2) are available from Radio Shack.
 If you don't have a Radio Shack available, obtain AA tabbed NiCds.
 Be aware that these are made in short and long versions as well as "normal".
 You want batteries that are EXACTLY as long as AA.
 Also, it is very preferrable that they be insulated.
 If not, you must insulate the batteries yourself.
 Don't even attempt to use non-tabbed NiCd's.

 I have heard ugly rumors that in Europe, you can't get a NiCd battery unless you bring in a NiCd battery, for environmental reasons.
 To protect yourself from this happening in the US someday, you might consider buying a battery pack, rebuilding your original and putting one in your freezer (in a COMPLETELY SEALED plastic bag, please!!!).
 This should virtually stop delf-discharge and other deteriorating chemical action for a very long time.